chubrik/XConsole/README.md

 <br><br>

 ## <a name="positioning"></a>Positioning
-XConsole provides a `ConsolePosition` structure, which is a position in the console area.
+XConsole provides a `ConsolePosition` structure, which is a position within the console buffer area.
 This is an important feature if you have a lot of log messages.
-This structure is resistant to console buffer overflows (9000+ log lines) and always points to the correct position in the console area.
+This structure is resistant to console buffer overflow (9000+ log lines) and always points to the correct position within the console buffer area.
-Each `Write` and `WriteLine` method returns a start and end position.
+Each `Write` and `WriteLine` method returns a begin and end position.
 You can save them and use later to rewrite the text or add text to the end of the message.
 To do this, `ConsolePosition` has its own `Write` method, which returns a new end position.